skrysz7/terraform-aws-rds/README.md

   ]
 ```
 ## Security Group
-The default security group is created with ingress rule "Allow RDS traffic from inside VPC".
+The default security group is created with name fw-rds_instance_name and ingress rule "Allow RDS traffic from inside VPC".
 This can be disalbed if not necessary by setting security_group_include_default_ingress to false.
 To add additional rules to the default security group use the below:
 ```